qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 Transparency Properties
 =======================

-QGIS has the ability to display each raster layer at a different transparency level.
+|transparency| QGIS has the ability to display each raster layer at a different transparency level.
 Use the transparency slider |slider| to indicate to what extent the underlying layers (if any) should be visible through the current raster layer.
 This is very useful if you like to overlay more than one raster layer (e.g., a shaded relief map